AaltoSciComp/scicomp-docs/triton/usage/localstorage.rst

 Local disks on computing nodes are the preferred place for doing your IO.
-The general idea is use network storage as a backend and local disk for actual data processing.
+The general idea is use network storage as a backend and local disk for actual data processing.  **Some nodes have no disks** (local storage comes out of the job memory, **some older nodes have HDDs** (spinning disks), and some **SSDs**.

--  In the beginning of the job cd to ``/tmp`` and make a unique directory for your run
+A general use pattern:

--  copy needed input from WRKDIR to there
+- In the beginning of the job, copy needed input from WRKDIR to ``/tmp``.
--  run your calculation normally forwarding all the output to ``/tmp``
+- Run your calculation normally reading input from or writing output to to ``/tmp``.
--  in the end copy relevant output to WRKDIR for analysis and further usage
+- In the end copy relevant output to WRKDIR for analysis and further usage.

 Pros